noti-rs/noti/README.md

 ### :wrench: Custom layout

 Want to change the banner layout?
-The `Noti` application offers a customizable layout using our file format, `.noti`!
+`Noti` offers a customizable layout using our file format, `.noti`!

 Example of layout configuration: